frirasyidi/frirasyidi.github.io/_pages/about.md

       <strong>Senior UX Consultant & Interaction Designer</strong> for <a href="https://www.somiacx.com">Somia CX</a><br/>Being a curious person, I look for experience to broaden my views and understanding of the craft.
 In SomiaCX, I learned:
       <ul>
         <li>about multiple different industries' challenges and similarities,</li>
-        <li>to manage a rigorous research and design projects,</li>
+        <li>to manage rigorous research and design projects,</li>
-        <li>to be critical and quick in adapting to various different user and business contexts,</li>
+        <li>to be critical and quick in adapting to various user and business contexts,</li>
         <li>facilitation and aligning multiple stakeholders from C-level to the field workers,</li>
-        <li>to be versatile in applying my skills on a wide array of different contexts, and</li>
+        <li>to be versatile in applying my skills to a wide array of different contexts, and</li>
         <li>to coach and mentor others on the craft,</li>
       </ul>
     </td>